lt468/MarathonMentor/training_plan/utils/RUNS.md

 This file serves as the core logic for generating the training plan, utilizing the workout templates defined in the Django models.

+Since each run will be adapted to the specifics of a User and their training plan, we save default runs that are defined on the intermediate level.
+These runs are then used within ./utils/plan_algo.py to determine the personalized values for a run.
+For a given run, we define the standard duration, distance, and rest periods & interval times/distances (for intervals), which are the only variables that will change, as unity, with values

+= Recovery == Z1
+- Duration = 30' = 1
+- Distance = 5km = 1

+= Base == Z2
+- Duration = 90' = 1
+- Distance = 15km = 1

+= Long Tempo == 3
+- Duration = 40' = 1
+- Distance = 10km = 1

+= Tempo == Z4
+- Duration = 25' = 1
+- Distance = 6km = 1

+= Interval == Z5
+- On = 4' = 1
+- Off = 4' = 1
+- Sets = 4 = 1